CSS-CaveHill-Campus/CHRoomFinduh/README.md

     "data": [
         {
-            "room": "The name of the available room", "from": "The hour in which the room becomes available", "to": "The hour in which the room is no longer available", }
+            "room": "The name of the available room", "available_from": "The hour in which the room becomes available", "available_to": "The hour in which the room is no longer available", }
     ]
 }